SriCharan55/app/README.md

 ---

-## ❌ The Problem with Traditional Prep
+ The Challenge in Interview Preparation

 Preparing for interviews today is often:

 * 🔍 **Scattered** – Candidates jump between multiple websites, blogs, and videos to find questions.
 * ⏳ **Time-Consuming** – Wasting hours searching instead of practicing.
 * 🎯 **Unfocused** – No personalization based on the candidate’s target role or years of experience.
-* 📖 **Surface-Level Learning** – Even if questions are found, detailed explanations are often missing.
+* 📖 **Surface-Level Learning** – Even if questions are found, detailed explanations are often not there.

 👉 As a result, candidates feel **overwhelmed and underprepared**, especially when they need **structured guidance**.